donomii/throff/README.md

 ### Code

-Functions are kept as native arrays, and are created with
+Functions are created with

+    DEFINE sayhello => [ PRINTLN HELLO ]

+They can be created directly with

     FUNC [ ]

-Throff keeps track of executable code by marking the data itself, not the variable.
-Because CODE is a datatype, any variable holding a a CODE immediately becomes a function, like this:
+Throff keeps track of executable code by marking the data as executable, not the variable.
+Because CODE is an executable datatype, any variable holding CODE immediately becomes a function, like this:

     a
     BIND a => GETFUNCTION say_hello TOK